mrasdfdela/springboard_50_capstone-project-2/README.md

 ## Introduction

 This project uses the [Strava API](https://developers.strava.com/docs/reference).
-Strava is a social network for endurance athletes that I use to track mine and my friends' workout activities.
+Strava is a social network for endurance athletes that I use to track mine and my friends' cycling workouts.
 This project utilizes Node/Express & PostgreSQL on the backend, React/use-react-app on the frontend, and Strava's API.

 ## Libraries & Installation